Gender Identity Discrimination Lawyers

-Before filing a sex discrimination lawsuit under either Title VII or the PHRA, you are required to file a charge of discrimination with either the Equal Employment Opportunity Commission (EEOC) or the Pennsylvania Human Relations Commission (PHRC).
+Before filing a sex discrimination lawsuit under either Title VII or the PHRA, you are required to file a charge of discrimination with either the EEOC or the PHRC.
 The charge of discrimination will lay out the conduct you believe constitutes discriminatory behavior and will allow the agency to investigate your claims.
 This charge must be filed within 180 days of the alleged discriminatory conduct.
 The agency will investigate your claim and will consider whether to attempt to mediate a solution or file a lawsuit against your employer on your behalf.

 While it is possible to take this initial step without the assistance of an attorney, complying with agency procedures can be confusing and frustrating for those without prior experience.
 If you require assistance with your discrimination charge, we recommend that you speak with one of the lawyers at KM&A. Our attorneys have experience navigating the agency landscape and can help ensure you are following the proper procedures and do not miss any deadlines.